 Proposition 1: “I’ll only buy leather made with vegetable tanning.”

 A lot of people think that vegetable tanning was actually developed AFTER chrome tanning in an attempt to combat the disastrous effects of chrome tanning.

 The fact is vegetable tanning has been used to turn animal skin into leather for thousands of years, approximately 6000 BC.

 However, because the process of vegetable tanning is complex and requires a lot of time, skill and resources, production shifted to a more chemical-intensive one.

 Since awareness around chrome tanning has increased, a few brands have adopted this ancient method of curing animals skins.

-However, vegetable tanning requires a huge amount of water and other natural resources such as oak and wattle bark.
+However, vegetable tanning requires a tremendous amount of water and other natural resources such as oak and wattle bark.
 It is, as a result, taxing on Mother Nature.

-Vegetable tanning remains a very small percentage of the leather making industry because it requires a high level of craftsmanship and time.
+Vegetable tanning remains a tiny percentage of the leather making industry because it requires a high level of craftsmanship and time.
 For example, it can take up to two months of soaking the animal skin for it to be ready to process.

 Proposition 2: “Leather is a by-product of the meat industry, making it acceptable.”